PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans temp.md

 - Garhorn may try to send a warning to his handler via his sending stone
 - The [[Shavalant|town]] will be very thankful, though Sheriff Gromley will be angry and scared that the gang will return and burn the town.
-- Prissi will gift the party
+- Prissi will gift the party a *Potion of Fire Breath* & *Potion of Growth*.

 Moment 3: Ankheg Head Consequences